10 Best Virtual Desktop Software

-Best Virtual Desktop Software of 2022
+Best Virtual Desktop Software in 2023

 You must be familiar with Boot Camp – Apple’s free tool for running a virtual session under Mac OS.
 However, if it’s something you want to do regularly, then Parallels Desktop is just what you need.
 Owned by Corel, it is arguably the best virtual desktop software for Mac presently available.
 In addition, it allows users to smoothly run Windows alongside macOS when they need to use software that only works on that platform.

 Interestingly, Parallels Desktop can make Windows alerts appear in the Mac notification center and operate a unified clipboard as well.
 Mac users tend to consider Parallels a tool meant exclusively for Windows; however, you can also use it to host various Linux distros, Chrome OS, and even other versions of Mac OS (including older ones).